Air Algérie Flight 5017: Sequence of events based on FDR analysis

 The following was the sequence of events based on the FDR analysis:

 The crew had been prepared to fly to Algiers from Ouagadougou.
-As the crew would fly to Algiers, they should know the weather condition in the area.
+Because the crew was flying to Algiers they should have known the weather condition in the area.
 The crew had arrived in Ouagadougou one hour earlier, and knew about the weather in the region.
-Therefore, they had already known the risks of turbulence and icing while flying in the region.
+Therefore, they already knew the risks of turbulence and icing while flying in the region.
 After handling the ground clearance, AH5017 finally took off from Ouagadougou at 01:15 local time (same time as UTC).
 There were no incidents in its initial climb.

-13 minutes after takeoff, while climbing through flight level 215 (21,500 ft, AH5017 slightly deviated to the left to avoid a storm in the area.
-They reported this to Ouagadougou ACC.
+13 minutes after takeoff, while climbing through flight level 215 (21,500 ft, AH5017 slightly deviated to the left to avoid a storm in the area, which they reported to Ouagadougou ACC.
 However, even though they knew that a storm had occurred in the area, the flight crews did not activate the engine anti-icing system.
 At the time, the temperature in the area indicated a high risk of icing.
 According to the procedures, the engine anti-ice system should have been activated.
-Even though ice crystals were likely to form due to the temperature and weather in the area, the airframe seemed to be not affected by icing.
-This was also what happened to the windshield.
-The probable absence of icing on the airframe (in particular on the windshield wipers), the possible lack of clear signs of ice crystals (which may be difficult to visually detect especially at night, and are usually not detectable on the weather radar), plus the absence of significant turbulence, probably did not encourage the crew to activate the engine anti-icing system.
+Even though ice crystals were likely to form due to the temperature and weather in the area, the airframe and windshield did not seem to be affected by icing.
+The probable absence of icing on the airframe (in particular on the windshield wipers), the possible lack of clear signs of ice crystals (which may be difficult to visually detect, especially at night, and are usually not detectable on the weather radar), plus the absence of significant turbulence, may have caused the crew to think that activating the engine anti-icing system was not necessary.

-The plane then levelled off at 01:37 local time.
-Flight crews then engaged the autopilot and the autothrottle.
-Two minutes after leveling off, the speed of the plane increased.
+The plane levelled off at 01:37 local time and the flight crew then engaged the autopilot and the autothrottle.
+Two minutes later the speed of the plane increased.
 The crew then selected the cruise thrust regime on the TRP (Thrust Rating Panel).